stranck/WeAreNumberOneButItIsAComputerVirus/README.md

 #.jar Arguments
   a: remove ".robbierotten" extension to your files.

   b: add ".robbierotten" extension to your files.

-  c: Only random sound payload without checking the date
+  c: Only random sound payload without checking the date.

-  d: Only video sound payload without checking the date
+  d: Only video sound payload without checking the date .
   e: wait [ms | check if the time is really passed]

+#Note
 C++ code taken and modified from memz virus: https://github.com/Leurak/MEMZ